ibm-js/deliteful/docs/Stateful.md

 [Firefox's watch() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch)
 or [IE's onpropertychange listener](http://msdn.microsoft.com/en-us/library/ie/ms536956.aspx).
 Unfortunately there is no support for any of these on current versions of Webkit.
-Even when Webkit starts to support Object.observe() (in its production release, without flipping an switch to "turn on experimental features"), it will be a while before the change trickles down to the mobile devices we want to support.
+Even when Webkit starts to support Object.observe() in its production release (ie: without needing to flip a switch to "turn on experimental features"), it will be a while before the change trickles down to the mobile devices we want to support.